 Emergency Food Assistance

 Sometimes things happen that keep a pet owner from being able to provide even the basic care for their animals.
 Rather than have their pets surrendered to a shelter, we can often help the owner with temporary food assistance.
 No pet should have to be hungry or lose their home because of unforeseen circumstances.
 If you need emergency food assistance, please email us.

 Reduced Cost Vaccination Clinics

-We offer several vaccination clinics throughout the year at a free or reduced cost.
+We offer several vaccination clinics throughout the year at a reduced cost, primarily at SAAF Spay & Neuter Clinic.
 At those clinics, we can provide basic vaccinations such as distemper/parvo and rabies shots, as well as microchips and flea & tick medications.
 Dates & details for our clinics will be posted on SAAF’s Facebook page as well as our Rescue One Facebook page.

 Spay & Neuter Assistance

 As Rescue One continues to grow, we are contacted more and more often about situations where dogs need help, but are too afraid of people to be safely secured by hand.
 We answer calls from the public and assist the Greene County Sheriff’s Department when they find an injured or dumped dog.
 Sometimes these dogs were born feral, dumped, neglected or abused.
 Our emergency rescue and trapping team has worked hard to gain the tools, knowledge and experience to quickly and safely capture dogs under difficult circumstances, so they can be rehabilitated and find safe loving homes.